 Given her severe demeanor, austere personality and penchant for experimenting with form, Gertrude Stein doesn’t exactly leap to the top of the pile of possibilities for a biographical tuner; Frankie Valli she ain’t.
-But she is an original, and Chi’s Frank Galatihas created a little musical out of an agglomeration of Stein bio nuggets and re-creations of her wacky creative works.
+But she is an original, and Chi’s Frank Galati, who has long nurtured an interest in the expat 20th-century literary icon, has created an idiosyncratic but weirdly compelling little musical out of an agglomeration of Stein bio nuggets and re-creations of her wacky creative works.

 It’s hard to imagine a commercial future for this oddball project — but, then again, Chicago’s savvy, gay-oriented About Face Theater helped nurture “I Am My Own Wife,” which didn’t exactly scream Broadway, either.

 “Loving Repeating” certainly needs work.
 At present, the piece is too short, too sketchy, too light on the biography and too heavy on the Stein-Within-a-Stein creative matter (too many re-creations of her fake operas, that sort of thing).
 As a result, the show spends too much time in the world of pastiche when any show about Stein also needs to do some contemplating of her place in the world, then and now.